-Your Divorce Team
+Your New York Divorce Attorneys Team

-Depending on the issues of a case, experts can be invaluable for many reasons, and in a number of ways.
+Depending on the issues of a divorce case, experts can be invaluable for many reasons, and in a number of ways.
 There are two general categories of experts:

 - Court-appointed, neutral experts; and